tamaraalbilleh/data-structures-and-algorithms/javascript-401d9/challenges/Data-Structures/README.md

 # Singly Linked Lists
-a function that creates a new linked list and adds nodes in to it's head , checks if a certain value exists in the list and returns a string representing the value of all nodes in the linked list , adds a node to the end of the list , adds nodes before a certain value provided or after a certain value.
+a function that creates a new linked list and adds nodes in to it's head , checks if a certain value exists in the list and returns a string representing the value of all nodes in the linked list , adds a node to the end of the list , adds nodes before a certain value provided or after a certain value, finds a value of a backwards index.

 ## Whiteboard Process
 ### code challenge 05 :